Want to know how to live stream Cisco Webex video conferences? Looking for ways to improve archiving and content

 How it works

 Once the integration is turned on, which requires being enabled by your Webex site administrator, launching the live stream is achieved through a few clicks.
 In addition, it can be setup to automatically create an online, on-demand version for later use.
 This is done through clicking the “Start Streaming” button found on the dashboard of Webex Meetings or Events.
 Once selected users have the opportunity to login directly to an IBM Video Streaming account, and after doing so they can choose the channel that they want to stream to from inside Webex.

 After that, it’s simply a click of “Go Live” to push the Webex session out over the channel.
 That live streamed content can then be watched over any location that the player is found on, as long as the viewer has appropriate authentication to view it.
 This includes across a multitude of devices, from mobiles to desktops, and also locations that range from being embed on a website to being displayed from a video portal of the content.

-The benefits and use cases of live streaming a Webex meeting to a larger audience are many.
+The benefits and use cases of live streaming a Webex meeting to an enterprise video platform to reach a larger audience are many.
 Boasting ease of use, the feature expands ways in which companies can use their Webex conferences, adding more value to internal communications.

 Turning a video conference into an all hands meeting